 Jade or serpentine or… jade?

 But… jadeite and nephrite both are heavier and tougher.
-They can stand blows better, even a blow with the diamond will not damage the real jade but certainly crack the serpentine.
+They can stand blows better; even a blow with the diamond will not damage the real jade, but certainly crack the serpentine.

 A lot of the serpentines on the market are treated with resin to make the gem stronger.
 Nothing wrong with that as long as you know.
-But they can also be dyed in green, or jade color and sold as jade.
+But they can also be dyed green or jade color and sold as jade.
 Or dyed in a completely different color.
 For instance, I have purple sugilite (as it is sold for), which is dyed serpentine.
 I noticed it because it was so much heavier than I expected.

 Another way of ‘fraud’ is using the serpentine together with jade in a so-called assembled stone.
-This means that the top is jade and the rest is another gemstone, most of the time much cheaper than the one on top.
+This means that the top is jade and the rest is another gemstone, most of the time, much cheaper than the one on top.
 You can hardly check this, so buy your gemstones from known jewelers.

 How to take care of serpentine?